monkeywidget/argotifier/doc/Development-log.md

 CLI commands:

-- CLI "dictionary save filename.csv" - saves translations
 - CLI "dictionary load filename.csv" - restores translations

-- CLI "translation foo" - shows all the words that are translated to "foo"
 - CLI output translated Document to file
 - CLI "word foo" - shows all words like "foo", with their translations
 - CLI "word -u foo" - shows all words like "foo" that are without translations